luciferizzzz/obsidian-helper/README.md

 ### Fuzzy Search

-Quickly locate notes using approximate matching.
+Search notes with typo tolerance.

 ---

-## 🤝 Contributing
+# 🤝 Contributing

 Contributions, bug reports, and feature requests are welcome.

+1. Fork the repository.
+2. Create a feature branch.
+3. Commit your changes.
-Please open an Issue or submit a Pull Request.
+4. Open a Pull Request.

 ---

-## 📄 License

-Licensed under the MIT License.
+# ❤️ Support

+If you find this project useful, consider giving it a ⭐ on GitHub.

+Every star helps the project reach more users and motivates future development.

 ---

-⭐ If you find this project useful, consider giving it a star on GitHub.
+# 📄 License

+This project is licensed under the MIT License.